52North/I-CISK/arc42_architecture/arc42-template-EN.md

 ## Requirements Overview {#_requirements_overview}
 The Climate Service for the I-CISK project aims to fulfill the following goals:

-- provide access to a combination of different sources for environmental data e.g. from the Copernicus Program [], the Swedish Meteorological and Hydrological Institute (SMHI) [] and, in particular, a variety of local data sources;
+- provide access to environmental data both from *external* services (e.g. from the Copernicus Program [], the Swedish Meteorological and Hydrological Institute (SMHI) []) as well as a variety of local data sources;

-- integrate models for bias correction, downscaling and indicator calculation;
+- integrate analysis chains for indicator calculations which are developed in I-CISK WP3 and WP4,

-- provide visualisation tools for the indicators that are required by the individual LLs;
+- provide visualisation tools for the indicators;

-- provide stakeholders with the possibility to easily extend the existing functionality by modifying and adding individual components.
+- provide stakeholders with the possibility to easily extend the existing functionality by modifying and adding individual components as well as setting up a new CS with a dedicated AUTO CS Composer

-- *something on the auto-composer?*

 ## Quality Goals {#_quality_goals}
 <table>